- Portable Games

 The wall behind him broke and a piece quickly fell on his back.

-This time the air-tearing sound passed close to his ears where he lay.
+This time the air-tearing sound passed where he lay, close to his ears.

-There was more than one enemy.
-A silenced sniper able to kill him precisely without revealing his position, and a sniper with a shotgun able to knock down Norse with stopping power.
+There was more than one hostile.
+A silenced shooter able to take him out accurately without revealing his position, and a shooter with a shotgun able to knock down Norse with stopping power.
 How many enemies were there in total!?

 Norse rolled to the wall on the opposite side and hid there in the shadow of a decorative suit of armor.
 However, the shotgun blasted the armor along with its pedestal into oblivion with a roaring sound.